Criteria Of Roller Cone Bit Bit Performance

 In general lower RPMs are used for insert bits than for milled tooth bits.
 This is to allow the inserts more time to penetrate the formation.
 The insert crushes a wedge of rock and then forms a crack that loosens the fragment of rock.

 B. Type of formation

 Harder formations are less easily penetrated and so require low RPM.
 A high RPM may cause damage to the bit or the drill string.

 When a tooth penetrates the surface of the rock the compressive strength of the rock is exceeded and cracks develop, which loosen small fragments or chips from the formation.
-Between successive teeth the filter cake covers up the cracks and prevents mud pressure being exerted below the chip.
+Between successive teeth, the filter cake covers up the cracks and prevents mud pressure from being exerted below the chip.

 - Reduce the positive differential pressure by lowering the mud weight (i.e. reduce the overbalance to the minimum acceptable level to prevent a kick).

 - Reduce the solids content of the mud (both clay and drilled solids).
 Solids removal is essential to increase drilling efficiency.

 In less porous formations the effect is not so significant since the filter cake is much thinner.
 However dynamic chip hold down may occur.
 This occurs because, when cracks form around the chip mud enters the cracks to equalize the pressure.
 In doing so, however, a pressure drop is created which tends to fix the chip against the bottom of the hole.